vaib-dev/Courses/7-scrum-master-role/3-facilitation.md

 ## How can you improve your facilitation skills?

-So, until here we saw the structure of facilitation, but how can you get better at facilitating meetings outside of just doing it?
-Maybe you’re a junior SM trying to take the next step to lead team meetings.
-Maybe you’re advanced in your career but you either don’t find your meetings productive or—the worst!—catch people falling asleep while you’re talking.
+So, until here we saw the structure of facilitation, but how can you get better at facilitating meetings?
 Here are some suggestions on how to improve:

 1. Over prepare: Make sure you know the meeting topics backward and forwards.
-Anticipate questions that the team or other meeting participants may ask you.
-Imagine you’re preparing for a big political speech or testifying in court.
-What would you need to know to do well?
 2. Practice in a safe environment: Hold a mock facilitation session with a teammate.
-Pretend they are the client and have them ask you difficult questions while you’re running the meeting so you can figure out how to respond on the fly.
-3. Co-facilitate with experienced facilitators: On-the-job learning from seasoned veterans is probably the most effective way to level up your skills.
-Strive to design facilitation processes together with other facilitators, and you will encounter different perspectives on how to design an effective group process.
-Co-facilitate discussions and you will gain first-hand experience in observing how different strategies work to manage conversations.
+3. Co-facilitate with experienced facilitators: On-the-job learning from seasoned veterans is probably the most effective way to level up your skills and you will gain first-hand experience in observing how different strategies work to manage conversations.
 4. Take training: in meeting facilitation and emotional intelligence.
 These types of courses will help you get better at reading the room.
-Should you spend more time on a particular topic?
-Or do people seem annoyed by how slowly the meeting is proceeding?
-Looking at body language for in-person meetings can be a powerful indicator.
-For phone meetings, pay close attention to tone.
 5. Ask for feedback from other participants you trust on how you can smooth the rough edges.

 <p align="center"> <img width="" height="" src="https://www.trg-inc.com/wp-content/uploads/2019/06/FTP-graphic-facilitation-by-Kat-Haugh-e1565282021774.png"></p>

 ## Summary

 At the end of the day, facilitation is more of an art than a science.
-The more you do it, the more sophisticated your skills will become!
+It is like a complex dance of polarities.
+The Facilitator should know the importance of why and how they are facilitating the event and who their audience is.
+All of these will help them to become high-quality facilitator.
+At last this is a continuous learning process and the more you do it, the more sophisticated your skills will become!
 In many ways, the best facilitation training is being on the job as a facilitator.

-Facilitation is like a complex dance of polarities.
-When teams come together to collaborate, topics and decisions are rarely black and white with a clear “right” answer.
-At any given time, when you are leading a group from a facilitative position, you are interweaving different ideas and perspectives, creating a rich and textured network of ideas that serve to deepen understanding and seek diversity.
-You are helping the group define the shades of gray so that they can make more informed decisions.